David Nabarro: COVID-19 pandemic

 On 21 February 2020, Nabarro was appointed as one of six Special Envoys from the DGWHO, who were tasked to respond to the COVID-19 pandemic.
 In October 2020, Nabarro gave an interview with The Spectator on YouTube in which he highlighted the WHO's updated position on lockdowns in regards to national responses to COVID.
 As a Special Envoy on COVID-19 for the World Health Organization, Nabarro said: "We in the World Health Organization do not advocate lockdowns as the primary means of control of this virus ... the only time we believe a lockdown is justified is to buy you time to reorganize, regroup, rebalance your resources, protect your health workers who are exhausted, but by and large, we'd rather not do it."

 Nabarro argued that lockdowns should be used as "circuit breakers" and as a reserve measure to control the virus rather than a primary measure.
 In an interview with BBC Radio 4, he cautioned against a full national lockdown, describing it as "a very extreme restriction on economic and social life" that temporarily "freezes the virus in place".
 He said: "You don't want to use those as your primary, and I stress that, primary, means of containment.
 Because in the end living with the virus as a constant threat means maintaining the capacity to find people with the disease and isolating them."

 Nabarro‘s comments were taken by some as meaning that the WHO did not support lockdowns.
 Rather, he emphasises that they do not support lockdowns as a primary measure for tackling the virus, and instead believe that having a robust test, trace and isolate system should be the priority for all governments, ensuring all those who are positive or who have been close to those infected are quarantined, with lockdown as "the reserve that you use to take the heat out of the system when things are really bad".

 Personal life and death

-David Nabarro married Gillian Holmes, and subsequently had a second marriage to Florence Lasbennes.
-He had five children.
+David Nabarro married firstly Gillian Holmes, from whom he was divorced, and subsequently remarried to Florence Lasbennes.
+He had two children by his first marriage, as well as two sons and a daughter by Dr Susanna Graham-Jones, sister of the actor and producer Sebastian Graham-Jones.
 He died suddenly at his residence in Ferney-Voltaire, France, on 25 July 2025, at the age of 75.